Akiva

 History

 In 1988, Akiva moved to the school building of the Shaar HaShomayim, a warm, inviting synagogue in a large, greatly improved facility.
-Concomitantly, Cooki Levy became principal, the administrative leadership was restructured, the building was remodeled, and the curriculum was improved.
-Soon Akiva sustained its largest enrollment increase ever.
+Concomitantly, Cooki Levy became Head of School and soon Akiva sustained its largest enrollment increase ever.

 In 2002, Akiva accepted two incoming classes, and began the journey to doubling enrolment and increasing opportunities for students and parents by becoming a two-stream school.
 The decision to do this was in response to encouragement from many members of the Jewish community for increased access to the Akiva experience and, within the existing Akiva community, to share that experience with more families.
 That expansion was completed in 2009 with 350 students in grades K – 6 .